Kapilsharma027/OJET_Training/Readme.txt

 tempConvertor_using_js.html
 --------------------------
-Using javascript converting Celsius to Fahrenheit and Fahrenheit to Celsius convertor.
+Using javascript converting Celsius to Fahrenheit and Fahrenheit to Celsius converter.

 *******************   Day 2    *******************